reallyreadit/dev-env/readme.md

 127.0.0.1 article-test.dev.readup.com
 127.0.0.1 twitter-test.dev.readup.com
 ```
-### 5. Done!?
+### 4. Done!?

 You should now be able to navigate to [https://dev.readup.com](https://dev.readup.com) in your browser, and see the Readup homepage.

 Running [https://dev.readup.com/?clientType=App](https://dev.readup.com/?clientType=App) should allow you to create a new Readup account in your development environment and open the Readup web app.
+You can also log into the default testing user of the seed data with the username `sample@email.com` and password `password`.

+Let us know [on our Discord](https://discord.gg/GJkaPfdSFE) if there were any issues!

 ## Other Docker services